reselbob/TerrificTacos/README.md

 - `paymentComplete`
 - `orderClosed`

-Steps are instigated via signals (a.k.a. *events*) submitted to the WebServer which is acting as a very primitive message queue.
+Steps are instigated via signals (a.k.a. *events*) submitted to the WebServer.
+The WebServer is acting as a very primitive message queue.

 # Understanding the  architecture